Revisiting the evidences for spectral anomalies in distant blazars: new data on the photon-ALP mixing: Conclusions

 \section{Conclusions}

 We have collected virtually all available data on the VHE spectra of blazars, including BL Lacs (both high- and intermediate-peaked, HBLs and IBLs, for a total of 68 spectra) and FSRQs (10 spectra).

 We have re-analyzed all these data in terms of simple power-law spectral functions, whose best-fits clearly reveal the global effect of an increasing pair-production opacity with redshift due to interaction with EBL photons.
-After correcting all the individual spectral data for a conventional EBL extinction, the new spectral fits show indications for a residual anti-correlation of the intrinsic spectral indices at the source, $\Gamma_{\rm em}$, with redshift for both the IBL and the HBL samples, that were separately analyzed to avoid systematic effect induced by the blazar {\it spectral sequence} \citep[e.g.][]{1998MNRAS.299..433F}.
-As discussed in Sect. \ref{EBLcorrection}, if validated, this would require some modification of the conventional photon propagation process.
+After correcting all the individual spectral data for a conventional EBL extinction (including an up to ${\delta \tau}/{\tau}=0.2$ relative uncertainty in the EBL absorption corrections), the new spectral fits show indications for a residual anti-correlation of the intrinsic spectral indices at the source, $\Gamma_{\rm em}$, with redshift for both the IBL and the HBL samples, that were separately analyzed to avoid systematic effect induced by the blazar {\it spectral sequence} \citep[e.g.][]{1998MNRAS.299..433F}.
+As discussed in Sect. \ref{EBLcorrection}, whenever confirmed, this might eventually require some modification of the conventional photon propagation process.

-The statistical significance of this effect is, however, limited to a little less than $2\sigma$.
+The statistical significance of this effect is, however, limited to somewhat less than $2 \ \sigma$.
 The few FSRQs available up to redshift $z\sim1$ do not add significant information, due to their limited statistics and large uncertainties in the spectral fits.

 Motivated by these results and by previously published analyses, we have investigated the potential effects of introducing ALP-to-photon mixing, systematically lowering the cosmic photon-photon opacity.
 This is indeed a test offered by VHE astrophysics to validate (or not) an important physical effect potentially expected at the frontier of the standard model of fundamental interactions.
 Under the assumption that such an ALP to photon conversion would operate in the presence of the EBL and of an intergalactic magnetic field \citep[see][]{2009MNRAS.394L..21D}, we have explored parameters of the photon-ALP system consistent with our data.
 We find some weak indication in favour of such a photon-ALP mixing.
 Unfortunately, however, the presently available data do not set any constraints to the photon-ALP coupling $g_{a\gamma\gamma }$ and ALP mass $m_{\rm ALP}$, and standard model physics cannot be rejected with any confidence.